scriptin/kanjivg-tools/README.md

 - Parser for SVG files from KanjiVG
 - Various validations of those SVG files
-- (TODO) Transformation and fixing utilities for SVG files
+- Transformation and fixing utilities for SVG files

 Building
 --------